Transmission/Communication Medium or Channel:

 • RJ45 connectors are the most commonly used standard type of connectors with Ethernet/TPC cables and networks.

-• RJ45 connectors consists of eight pins to which the wire strands of a cable interface electrically.
+• RJ45 connectors consist of eight pins to which the wire strands of a cable interface electrically.

 • Standard RJ-45 pin-outs define the arrangement of the individual wires needed when attaching connectors to a cable.

 • RJ-45 connectors are of two types: Male RJ-45 and Female RJ-45.
-Here, Male RJ-45 is connected with the cables where as Female RJ-45 is attached with the devices.
+Here, Male RJ-45 is connected with the cables where whereas Female RJ-45 is attached to the devices.

 (ii) BNC/Coax connector: